sandy9999/compass/README.md

 # Artifact Evaluation for Compass

-This is the artifact for the paper "Compass: Encrypted Semantic Search with High Accuracy".
-(To appear in OSDI 2025).
+This is the artifact for the paper **"Compass: Encrypted Semantic Search with High Accuracy"** (to appear in OSDI 2025).

 **WARNING:** This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.